Which streets will be closed in Miami during the World Cup?: Dates, times, and affected routes

 Closed streets in Miami Gardens

-The authorities of Miami Gardens published the official list of affected roads for each game day:
+The authorities of Miami Gardens released the official list of roads affected on game days:

 • Intersection of NW 14th Court and NW 199th Street.